kevinAlbs/WolfGoatCabbage/readme.md

 # Wolf, Goat, Cabbage #
-A short game based on the classical riddle.
+A short game based on the classic riddle.

 ![Screenshot of Game](./img/screenshot.png)